djradon/public-notes/ar.reification-and-truthmaking-patterns.md

 -  quality spaces may have a complex structure with multiple dimensions, each corresponding to a simple quality that inheres in a complex quality.
    -  typical example:  colors and taste
    -  but also mental entities such as attitudes, intentions and beliefs as complex qualities, collapsing, for the sake of simplicity, UFO’s distinction between qualities and modes
+      -  t.2024.07.26.09 qualities are descriptive, so I guess intentions could be descriptive, but couldn't you say "having an intent is non-descriptive since it holds in virtue of the object that has the intent"
 -  relational qualities are existentially dependent on the thing they inhere in, but also something else, e.g. John's love for Mary
    -  typical come in bundles called relators
 -  summary: individual qualities are weak TMs for descriptive properties